 PRO-RATA REFUNDS.
-A financial aid student attending the Yuba Community College District for the first time who is a nonresident or is living in the College dormitories, will be granted a pro-rata refund of those fees if he/she withdraws from all classes prior to the 10th week of the semester (in full-semester classes).
+Afinancial aid student attending the Yuba Community College District for the first time who is a nonresident will be granted a pro-rata refund of those fees if he/she withdraws from all classes prior to the 10th week of the semester (in full-semester classes).
 Contact the Financial Aid Office for more information.
 An Administrative Fee of \$100 or 5% of the total charges (whichever is less) will be collected for each pro-rata refund processed.